BEST OUTDOOR SECURITY CAMERA UK

-After 2 weeks of use, the battery was still at full capacity.
+After 2 weeks of use, the cam battery was still at full capacity.
 After 3 weeks of use, it showed ‘50%’ capacity.
-It still had capacity after 6 months without a re-charge, which is actually longer than it’s designed to be left without charging, so the battery really is brilliant.
+It still had capacity after 6 months without a re-charge, which is actually longer than it’s designed to be left without charging, so the battery life really is brilliant.

 Better still, this camera boasts a built-in charge indicator.
-When the battery levels slip below 20%, you’ll get push notifications on your phone telling you that it’s time for a re-charge.
-There are even features you can select that will conserve battery life (for example, one that cuts down on the amount of notifications the camera sends you).
+When the cam battery levels slip below 20%, you’ll get push notifications on your phone telling you that it’s time for a re-charge.
+There are even features you can select that will conserve cam battery life (for example, one that cuts down on the amount of notifications the camera sends you).

-The battery charges via an included USB charger cable, which is nice and convenient, with the only drawback being that the camera will need to be unhooked 3 – 4 times a year and fully re-charged.
+The cam battery charges via an included USB charger cable, which is nice and convenient, with the only drawback being that the camera will need to be unhooked 3 – 4 times a year and fully re-charged.

 Another thing that makes installation so easy is the presence of a clear and comprehensive instruction manual, which is illustrated with photographs that show you exactly how to connect the camera to the app.
-It also offers a vast amount of advice regarding the general set-up and positioning of the camera, as well as battery conservation, all of which is very helpful indeed.
+It also offers a vast amount of advice regarding the general set-up and positioning of the camera, as well as cam battery life conservation, all of which is very helpful indeed.